kyma-project/kyma/components/application-gateway/README.md

 - **requestTimeout** is the timeout for requests sent through the Application Gateway, expressed in seconds.
 The default value is `1`.
 - **skipVerify** is the flag for skipping the verification of certificates for the proxy targets.
 The default value is `false`.
 - **requestLogging** is the flag for logging incoming requests.
 The default value is `false`.
-- **proxyTimeout** is the timeout for requests send through the proxy, expressed in seconds.
-The default is `10`.
+- **proxyTimeout** is the timeout for requests sent through the proxy, expressed in seconds.
+The default value is `10`.
 - **proxyCacheTTL** is the time to live of Remote API information stored in proxy cache, expressed in seconds.
 The default value is `120`.

 ## Development